isomerpages/mci-corp/media-centre/press-releases/_posts/2024-03-01-post-Artificial Intelligence (AI) initiatives launched to uplift Singapore’s economic potential.md

 <p>As an initial step to nurture a pool of top-tier AI Creators:</p>
 </li>
 </ol>
 <p>a.
-The government will launch a new AI Visiting Professorship to attract
+The government will launch a new <strong>AI Visiting Professorship</strong> to
-world-class AI researchers to establish collaborations with Singapore.
+attract world-class AI researchers to establish collaborations with Singapore.
 Refer to <a href="/files/Press Releases 2024/AI___Annex_A.pdf" rel="noopener noreferrer nofollow" target="_blank">Annex A</a> for
 more details.</p>
 <p>b.
-The government will invest S$7 million into a new AI Accelerated Masters
+The government will invest S$7 million into a new <strong>AI Accelerated Masters Programme</strong> in
-Programme in collaboration with local universities to build up our own pipeline of Singaporean AI researchers.
+collaboration with local universities to build up our own pipeline of Singaporean AI researchers.
 Refer to <a href="/files/Press Releases 2024/AI___Annex_B.pdf" rel="noopener noreferrer nofollow" target="_blank">Annex B</a> for more details.</p>
 <ol start="7" data-tight="true" class="tight">
 <li>
 <p>As for AI practitioners, we will level up and triple the pool of practitioners
 to 15,000 over 5 years to support growing AI demand.
-As an initial step towards this goal, the government will invest over $20 million to enhance AI Practitioner training for students over three years, including an increase in the number of AI-related SG Digital Scholarships for Singaporeans to pursue AI and related undergraduate, masters, and PhD courses in top universities, and facilitate access to overseas internships in AI-related roles.
+As an initial step towards this goal, the government will invest <strong>over $20 million to enhance AI Practitioner training</strong>  <strong>for students over three years</strong>, including an increase in the number of AI-related <strong>SG Digital Scholarships</strong> for Singaporeans to pursue AI and related undergraduate, masters, and PhD courses in top universities, and facilitate access to <strong>overseas internships in AI-related roles</strong>.
 These scholarships will allow students to work in the industry after graduation, while the internships will provide students with opportunities to gain industry exposure and apply their knowledge and skills to solve real-world problems.
 This is in addition to the ramping up of our Continuous Education